Tikkumies/PLC-ProgrammerToolkit/README.md

 ## Usage

 Enter network name to edit and specify static IP address, subnet mask and default gateway.
-Press OK to apply changes.
+Press "Set static IP" button to apply static IP address.
+Press "Set to DHCP" to enable dynamic IP assignment.

-Application must be run as admin in order to work
+Application must be run as admin in order to work.